 Working with the moto of 'clean hand, safe hand' DPHE confirmed the installation of tube wells with running water supply by provision of submersible pump in all the above mentioned schools during the reporting tenure.
-Construction of state of the art wash basin for drinking as well as hand washing ensured total hand washing facilities in the school.
-A glimpse of the hand washing performance is depicted in Fig. 10.
+Construction of state of the art wash basin for drinking as well as hand washing (Fig.8 as shown above) ensured total hand washing facilities in the school.
+A glimpse of the hand washing performance is depicted in Fig. 12.

-Fig. 10 Students practicing handwashing
+Fig. 13 Students practicing handwashing

 It is fact that personal hygiene improves the well-being as well as ensures improved environment.
+This is also a big lesson the world is now experiencing due to COVID-19.
 In order to confirm adequate hygiene practise, DPHE district and upazilla level officers frequently conduct sessions related to hygiene promotion activities in the classes.
 All these activities put positive sign to the improvement of total environment.
-Fig. 11 shows a real time photo of hygiene promotion that was conducted by the Executive Engineer, DPHE, Rajshahi.
+Fig. 13 shows a real time photo of hygiene promotion that was conducted by the Executive Engineer, DPHE, Rajshahi.

-Fig. 11 Executive Engineer, DPHE conducting Hygiene promotion at school
+Fig. 14 Executive Engineer, DPHE conducting Hygiene promotion at school